Grief was a constant friend for many years…

 At this altar you give yourself permission to grieve fully.
 Spend time there as much as you can.
 Really indulge in the grieving process when you are at this altar, and when grief starts to arise GO to the altar.

-I hope this is of service to you, assisting you as you move through and honor your grief and find way of celebrating the life of your loved one.
+I hope viewing this can be of service to you, assisting you as you move through and honor your grief and find way of celebrating the life of your loved one.

 Viewing dance that embodies grief can be a helpful way to move through it.
 Dance speaks the language of the soul.